thehyve/transmart-core/docs/expression.md

 The data will be scanned twice.
 The first pass will only validate the data set.

-On the second pass, the data will be inserted in the database. `raw_intensity` will be populated with the original values (converted to double precision floating points) if the original value is positive and `NaN` otherwise, `log_intensity` with `log2(raw_intensity)` (will be `NaN` is `raw_intensity` is `NaN`).
+n the second pass, the data will be inserted in the database.
+Zeros, negative values and NaNs in the data file will *not* be inserted into the database.

 The `zscore` column will be calculated as:

     clamp(-2.5, 2.5, (log_intensity - mean) / stdDev)

-where `mean` and `stdDev` are values calculated over the `log_intensity` values of all the values included in the same row (for the same probe). `NaN`s are excluded from the calculation of these statistics.
+where `mean` and `stdDev` are values calculated over the `log_intensity` values of all the values included in the same row (for the same probe).
+If the original value (before the log calculation) was a non-positive number or `NaN`s, then it will be excluded from the calculation of these statistics.
 This means each row must have at least two positive numbers, otherwise the standard deviation cannot be calculated.
+If the standard deviation is zero, the resulting zscore for all the values in the row will be NaN.
+This NaN value *will be inserted* into the database.

 Finally, `clamp` is defined as